shackspace/IBANBICFilter/README.md

 # IBANBICFilter

-a command line filter to normalize IBAN / BIC outputted by some bank APIs.
+A command line filter to normalize IBAN / BIC outputted by some bank APIs.

 ```
 Testcase input lines: